afenne4/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
+All code for analysis is contained in 1 script, run_analysis.R
 ## Part 1 code
 The first section of code downloads the required documents from the url.
 An if statement is included so that files do not get redownloaded if they are already